Stocks fall broadly, head for worst quarter since early 2020

 AP Business Writer

-NEW YORK (AP) — Stocks fell broadly in midday trading on Wall Street Thursday and are on track to cap off their worst quarter since the early days of the pandemic.
+NEW YORK (AP) — Stocks fell in afternoon trading on Wall Street Thursday and are on track to cap off their worst quarter since the early days of the pandemic.

-The S&P 500 fell 0.7% as of 11:57 a.m.
-Eastern.
+The S&P 500 fell 0.3% as of 1:40 p.m.
+Eastern, though it was down as much as 2.1% earlier in trading.
 The benchmark index has been on a dismal streak that dragged it into a bear market earlier this month and is now down 20% for the year.
 It is close to closing its worst quarter since the beginning of 2020.

 Rising inflation has been behind much of the slump for the broader market this year as businesses raise prices on everything from food to clothing and consumers are squeezed tighter.
-Inflation remains stubbornly hot, according to a series of recent economic updates, and central banks have been aggressively raising interest rates to try and slow economic growth in order to cool inflation.
+Inflation remains stubbornly hot, according to a series of recent economic updates.
+The Federal Reserve and other central banks have been aggressively raising interest rates to try and slow economic growth in order to cool inflation.

+“What the market is trying to asses is when does it seem as if the Fed is going to have what it needs to ascertain that inflation is plateauing,” said Quincy Krosby, chief equity strategist for LPL Financial.

-A measure of inflation that is closely tracked by the Federal Reserve rose 6.3% in May from a year earlier, unchanged from its level in April.
+A measure of inflation that is closely tracked by the Fed rose 6.3% in May from a year earlier, unchanged from its level in April.
 Thursday’s report from the Commerce Department also said that consumer spending rose at a sluggish 0.2% rate from April to May.

 The update follows a worrisome report earlier this week showing that consumer confidence slipped to its lowest level in 16 months.
 The government has also reported that the U.S. economy shrank 1.6% in the first quarter and weak consumer spending was a key part of that contraction.